SumoLogic/sumologic-documentation/docs/csa/data-lakes.md

 Determine what data you need to analyze by considering your use case.
 Data may come from your security detection tools, network devices, applications, servers, and endpoints, but what data addresses your biggest concerns?
 For example, if you’re concerned about insider threats, collecting data on user activity and access logs is a great place to start.

-#### Step 2: Choose a data lake solution
+#### Step 2: Choose Sumo Logic as your data lake solution

-Choose a storage solution that manages vast amounts of data efficiently and adheres to compliance requirements.
+Sumo Logic manages vast amounts of data efficiently and adheres to compliance requirements.
 Certain platforms may require saving data in cold storage, which hinders your investigation capabilities.
 Sumo Logic offers data tiering, allowing you to store data without compromising accessibility.

-If you’re not sure where to start, consider asking these questions:
-* What kind of data sources can you ingest from?
-* How is the data searchable?
-* How much storage capacity do you need?
-* What is the event-per-second throughput?

 #### Step 3: Implement data ingestion

-Set up a process for collecting data into your data lake.
-With Sumo Logic, you can begin data ingestion in a secure and compliant manner out-of-the-box.
+Set up a process for collecting data into Sumo Logic.
+With Sumo Logic as your security data lake, you can begin data ingestion in a secure and compliant manner out-of-the-box.
 Our high event-per-second throughput ensures you can handle the most demanding workloads and data ingestion without issue.

 #### Step 4: Enforce data security